fanoframework/fanoframework.github.io/dependency-container/index.md

 ## Adding service alias

-To register new name for an existing service, dependency container provides method `alias()`.
+Dependency container provides method `alias()` to register new name for an existing service.
 This method expects two parameters.
 First parameter is new name for existing service, and second parameter identifies existing service to be aliased.
+It raises `EDependencyAlias` exception when first and second parameter is same or when you try to create alias to other aliased service.

 For example, if you have service registered as follows,